 I want to be a PCC who will strengthen our local policing, remaining on the front foot when tackling criminals who blight our lives.
 I want to protect the vulnerable, helping victims cope and recover from the effects of crime and abuse and develop plans to improve our approach.
+I will seek to make use of robust diversionary measures to steer people away from a life of crime and to champion crime prevention.
 These measures will give greater opportunity for a fair and just society.